supriyasarangi/ask-data/README.md

 - 🤖 Ask questions in natural language.
 - 🧠 Uses `HuggingFaceEmbeddings` + `Chroma` vector store for semantic search.
 - ⚡ Powered by **Groq-hosted** LLaMA3 or Mixtral for fast, high-quality LLM responses.
+- 🗂️ Chat history accessible via a sidebar button for easy reference.
+- 💬 Dynamic multi-message interface like ChatGPT (new input box appears after each question).

 ---